Glossary

 Model Context Protocol (MCP)

-A standard interface pattern for connecting AI models to external tools and data sources
+An open protocol that standardizes how AI models connect to external tools and data sources

 Model Distillation